 There is a wide variety of other types of expansion cards as well.
-However, as long as you understand PCIe lanes, and the difference between SATA and NVMe SSDs, you should be able to procure the right card for yourself.
+However, as long as you understand PCIe lanes and the difference between SATA and NVMe SSDs, you should be able to procure the right card.

-Just make sure you have a free PCIe slot on your PC with the corresponding connector size of your expansion card and make sure it has sufficient PCIe lanes for your M.2 expansion card.
+Make sure you have a free PCIe slot on your PC with the corresponding connector size of your expansion card, and make sure it has sufficient PCIe lanes for your M.2 expansion card.

 Read in detail: What is the difference between SATA and SSD and HDD and NVMe?

-Version of the NVMe M.2 Slot Expansion Card – Very Important
+The Version of the NVMe M.2 Slot Expansion Card is Very Important

 It should be noted that there are different versions of the M.2 slots and the M.2 slot expansion cards.

 Recall from earlier that M.2 NVMe SSDs use the PCIe interface.
-Now PCIe interface is an ever evolving interface.
-So much so that with each newer version, the transfer speed per PCIe lane doubles.
+Now PCIe interface is an ever-evolving interface, so much so that the transfer speed per PCIe lane doubles with each newer version.